Mandagapattu Temple

 Mandagapattu Tirumurti Temple is a Hindu temple situated in the village of Mandagapattu in the Viluppuram district of Tamil Nadu, India.
-Hewn from rock by the Pallava ruler Mahendravarman I in honour of the trinity Brahma-Shiva-Vishnu, the rock-cut cave temple is the oldest stone shrine discovered and dated in Tamil Nadu.
+Hewn from rock by the Pallava ruler Mahendravarman I in honour of the trinity Brahma-Ishwar-Vishnu, the rock-cut cave temple is the oldest stone shrine discovered and dated in Tamil Nadu.
 The temple is notable for the earliest known rock-cut Sanskrit inscription written in Grantha script.
 It is attributed to the Pallava king Mahendravarman I (600–630 CE).